kudobuilder/operators/repository/spark/docs/latest/kerberos.md

 ```

 Once specified, the delegation token from `hadoop-token` secret will be used to authenticate with Kerberos-enabled HDFS cluster.

+**Note** To provide Hadoop configuration files such as `core-site.xml` and `hdfs-site.xml` use `hadoopConfigMap` field in
+`SparkApplication` spec to specify the name of the ConfigMap containing them.
+The operator will mount the ConfigMap onto
+path `/etc/hadoop/conf` and ets the environment variable `HADOOP_CONF_DIR` to point to it in both the Driver and Executors.

 ### Configuring Spark History Server to use a Kerberos-enabled HDFS cluster for storage